 4. North Sentinel Island of Bengal, Bangladesh

 After the 2004 Indian Ocean tsunami, an Indian government helicopter confirmed that they were unaffected by the tsunami.
 Interestingly, they tried to fend off that helicopter by throwing stones and arrows.
-Although the tsunami disturbed the fishing grounds of the Sentinelese, they appear to have adapted.
+Although the tsunami disturbed the fishing grounds of the Sentinelese, they appear to have adapted to these changes.

 On 26 January 2006, two fishermen were killed by Sentinelese when their boat drifted near the island.